DANS-KNAW/easy-sword2/README.md

 please see the linked specifications.
 This sections describes how `easy-sword2` implements part of the SWORD v2 protocol.
 Currently the implementation is limited to:

-* Retrieving the Service Document
+* Retrieving the Service Document.
-* Creation of deposit through binary file upload
+* Creation of deposits through binary file upload.
-* Retrieving the SWORD statement
+* Retrieving the SWORD statement.
-* One packaging format, namely BagIt
+* One packaging format, namely BagIt.

 Note that in this description the [abbreviated IRI-names] from the specification are used.